End of Life Planning is Important

 “It certainly would have been helpful to know what they would have wanted.”

-So, you have decided you will get your affairs in order or as we sometimes refer to it as estate planning.
+So, you have decided you will get your affairs in order which is referred to as estate planning.

-When you think of starting your estate planning, you will appreciate the many areas you need to consider and must make decisions about including:
+When you think of starting your estate planning, you will discover the many areas you need to consider and must make decisions about.
+These include:

 - general information relating to a household including contact information for utilities, and